PATRIOT PACKOUT'S SPRING MOVE-OUT DONATION COLLECTION

 - Bikes, Scooters, and Skateboards

-- Bring to PPO outdoor donation drop-off or to Mason Parking and Transportation's Bike to Mason events.
-If you can't, please email [email protected] a photo of your bike and its bike rack location.
+- Bring to PPO outdoor donation location or to Parking and Transportation's Bike to Mason events in April.
+If you can't, please email [email protected] a photo of your bike and its bike rack location using your George Mason email.

 - Clothing, Shoes, and Accessories

-- All items must be clean and bagged separately.
-NO used undergarments, socks, or unwashed clothing.
+- Must be clean and bagged separately.
+NO used undergarments, socks, or unwashed clothing (thanks in advance)!

-- Unopened, Unexpired Non-Perishable Food and Toiletry Supplies
+- Unopened, Unexpired Non-Perishable Food and Personal Hygiene Supplies

-- Food and toiletry supplies must be unused/unopened and not expired or close to expiration.
+- Non-perishable food and personal hygiene supplies must be unused/unopened and not expired or close to expiration (> 2 months).

 - Textbooks, Testing Supplies, and Art Supplies

-- See 'Art Supply Sharing Closet' and 'First Gen+ Center' lists below.
+- See 'Art Supply Sharing Closet' and 'First Gen+ Center' lists above.

 - Small Appliances and Electronics

 - Fragile items must be boxed separately.
-Bring e-waste to drop-off locations.
+Bring broken electronics (e-waste) to e-waste recycling drop-off locations.

 - Small Furniture and Equipment